prevent breast engorgement by closely managing the milk your breasts make and

 To reduce pain and

 compresses, and wear a supportive nursing bra that is not too tight.
+Before you take any kind of medicine, ask your doctor if it is safe for you to use it while you are breast-feeding.

 To soften your breasts before feedings, apply heat, massage gently, and